Adult Learning Opportunities – Winter/Spring 2020

 Soul Matters Circles

-Soul Matters Circles at UUCM are small groups of 7-10 people who meet monthly for rich, facilitated and structured conversation around the monthly themes, drawing upon a set of resources for reflection and spiritual practice.
+Soul Matters Circles at UUCM are small groups of 6-9 people who meet monthly for rich, facilitated sharing and conversation around the monthly themes, drawing upon a set of resources provided for reflection and spiritual practice.
 Such circles offer an important chance to find a small circle of intimacy and depth within the larger UUCM community.
+Read more here.

 If you are interested in being part of a Soul Matters Circle please contact Jo Waters: 530-414-6941 email@example.com